Understanding What God Truly Wants From His People

 True faith produces a life that reflects God’s heart, power, and glory.

-Many Chase Miracles
+Why Many Chase Miracles

 Prayers that are not backed by